-Other income (expense
+Other income (expense), net

-Other income (expense) is primarily comprised of the changes in the fair value of the 2017 and 2018 PIPE common stock warrant liabilities, and to a much lesser extent, interest income.
-In 2019 other income (expense) also includes the loss from recording our minority interest investment in Capnia.
+Other income (expense), net is comprised of interest income and the change in the fair value of the 2018 PIPE common stock warrant liabilities.

 Critical Accounting Policies and Significant Judgments and Estimates

 Our management's discussion and analysis of financial condition and results of operations are based upon our audited financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
 On an on-going basis, we evaluate our critical accounting policies and estimates.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable in the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions and conditions.
 Our significant accounting policies are more fully described in Note 3 to our audited financial statements contained herein.